-Robert L. Parker Jr. is the executive chairman of the board of directors of Parker Drilling.
-As executive chairman, Mr. Parker brings a wealth of historical knowledge of the company, as well as strategic industry experience and serves as a valuable link between the board and the company’s management.
+Robert L. Parker Jr. is the chairman of the board of directors of Parker Drilling.
+As chairman, Mr. Parker brings a wealth of historical knowledge of the company, as well as strategic industry experience and serves as a valuable link between the board and the company’s management.
 Most recently, Mr. Parker was appointed as the interim president and chief executive officer of the company from March 2012 through September 2012 while the company’s board conducted an executive search for a permanent CEO.

 Mr. Parker joined Parker in 1973 and has held a variety of roles during his tenure with the company including serving as chief executive officer from 1991 to 2009.
 He was appointed chairman of the board of directors in 2006.
 Earlier in his career, Mr. Parker was elected vice president in 1973, executive vice president in 1976 and president and chief operating officer in 1977.

 Mr. Parker is on the board of directors of the University of Texas Development Board, the University of Texas Health Science Center (Houston) Development Board, Schreiner University-Kerrville, the International Association of Drilling Contractors, the American Petroleum Institute and the Greater Houston Partnership.
 In addition, he is also a member of the National Petroleum Council, National Association of Corporate Directors and the Association of Governing Boards of Universities and Colleges.
 Mr. Parker brings significant experience in the oil and gas service industry through his more than 40 years with the company, and his long-standing membership in the International Association of Drilling Contractors.

 Gary G. Rich

 President & Chief Executive Officer